fralau/yamlpp/webdoc/docs/reference.md

 ### Variables

 #### `.define`
-**Definition**: A mapping that adds variables to the *current* scope.
+**Definition**: A construct that adds variables to the *current* scope.

-You can define a `.define` block at any node of the tree.
+You can insert a `.define` block at any node of the tree.

+!!!
+Important
-This is the default command you use to define variables.
+    `.define` is the default construct you use to define variables.